Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Concluding remarks

 \section{Concluding remarks}

 Higher-order adiabatic elimination (higher than the second-order) can lead to the slow evolution of the partial trace that is not completely positive.
-This is due to the fact that states on an invariant manifold include correlation between the fast and slow sub-systems, which imposes a restriction on the domain of proper reduced states.
+This is due to the fact that states on an invariant manifold include correlation between the two initial sub-systems, which imposes a restriction on the domain of proper reduced states.
 Although the existence of a gauge choice restoring complete positivity was conjectured, we have shown that it is not the case for the oscillator-qubit system discussed in Sec.$\,$\ref{sec:JC}.

-On experimental side, the fact that higher-order reduced model (for the partial trace) can potentially lead to unphysical results such as negative population can be understood as follows.
-As we have emphasized throughout the paper, adiabatic elimination describes slow dynamics on an invariant manifold.
-It is unlikely that a prepared initial state in an experimental setting is exactly on an invariant manifold.
-As an easily imaginable setting, suppose that two sub-systems have been evolved independently and an interaction is switched on abruptly at $t = 0$.
-The initial state is then given by $\rho(t = 0) = \bar{\rho}_A \otimes \rho_B (t = 0)$.
-In this case, as shown in Fig.$\,$\ref{fig:diss_initialization}, the evolution starts with the transient dynamics in which the trajectory is attracted to the invariant manifold.
-This short-time regime is neglected in adiabatic elimination, and complete positivity of the reduced dynamics is ensured by taking it into account.
-Hence, it is definitely not possible to observe unphysical results such as negative probability.
-To test the results in this paper, one way is to measure rates at which the slow dynamics decays, such as $T_1$ and $T_2$ relaxation times for a qubit reduced system.
+On experimental side, the fact that a higher-order reduced model (for the partial trace) can potentially lead to unphysical results can be understood as follows.
+A first nontrivial point is to prepare an initial state within the slow invariant manifold.
+Subsequently, the evolution of this state could be tracked to deduce rates related to $\mathcal{L}_s^{G=0}$.
+A reduced model described by a non-Lindblad generator then implies that, even if the invariant manifold fits the dimensions of e.g. a qubit, we cannot interpret it as a standalone decaying qubit.
+To test this, one way is to measure rates at which the slow dynamics decays, such as $T_1$ and $T_2$ relaxation times for a qubit reduced system.
 While those values are positive from the stability condition, we expect the violation of relations among them imposed by the complete positivity condition, such as $T_1 \geq T_2/2$.